-The following sections present the experimental results.
-First, the improvement of the anchors' APE, using an additional CU with two CMs, for both scenarios and two CU positions, is presented in Sections V-A and V-B. Finally, the results of the anchor calibration, by means of alignment with the CU, are presented with the use of four CMs on the CU for two positions in the LAB scenario in Section V-C.
+The following section presents the experimental results.
+First, the improvement of the anchors' APE, using an additional CU with two CMs, for both scenarios and two CU positions, is presented.
+Finally, the results of the anchor calibration, by means of alignment with the CU, are presented with the use of four CMs on the CU for two positions in the LAB scenario.

-A. Improving the APE With a Calibration Unit
+A. Improving the APE with a calibration unit